 I was going through some files and found this essay I wrote during the Beijing Olympic Games.
-I never had a chance to publish it, so why not post it now?
 It’s a somewhat tongue-in-cheek look at the Olympics as promoting peace.
-Actually, given that the 2010 Winter Games are coming up, you never know, perhaps it could become relevant again.
-Enjoy!

 The Olympic Games have historically represented a time of peace for the world.
 The sacred city of Olympia, the site of the games of ancient Greece, forbade the possession of weapons within its borders.
 A special “Olympic Peace” was proclaimed throughout the land to allow spectators and athletes travel safely to and from the games.

 French aristocrat Pierre de Coubertin created the International Olympic Committee in 1894 with the explicit goal of influencing the world for peace.
 Coubertin once said, “Wars break out because nations misunderstand each other.
 We shall not have peace until the prejudices which now separate the different races shall have been outlived.
 To attain this end, what better means than to bring the youth of all countries periodically together for amicable trials of muscular strength and agility?”
 The first Olympic games took place in 1896, but the IOC did not formalize the ideal of the Olympic truce until a century later, in 1992.
 Since 1993, the UN General Assembly adopts a resolution every two years that invites the member states to observe the truce during the games.